Frequently Asked Questions

 Where will the mediation take place?

 The mediation will take place at an agreed venue, where the parties feel most comfortable.
-Parties might agree on the mediation taking place at one of the lawyer’s offices, or may prefer a neutral venue such as Accord Mediation’s rooms.
+Parties might agree on the mediation taking place by electronic media in the comfort of their own homes or their legal representatives’ offices, or they may prefer a neutral face to face venue.

 How long will the mediation take?